Joint cosmological fits to DESI-DR1 full-shape clustering and weak gravitational lensing in configuration space: Results

 First, we are interested in how our results compare to DESI's fiducial full-shape galaxy clustering-only analysis in Fourier space presented by \cite{desi_fs} and \cite{2025JCAP...09..008A}.
 When considering the combined tracer clustering results and comparing them with DESI key full-shape cosmology constraints, we first note that, in addition to considering Fourier-space measurements, the fiducial analysis makes use of all DESI tracers (i.e., in addition to BGS and LRG, they fit emission line galaxy, ELG, and quasar, QSO, measurements, as well as making use of Ly$\alpha$ forest) and includes reconstructed BAO signal.
 The fiducial analysis additionally varies the neutrino mass sum and utilises a Big Bang Nucleosynthesis (BBN) prior and a somewhat narrower Gaussian prior on $n_{\rm{s}}$.
 As expected, the fiducial analysis is, therefore, able to provide higher precision measurements for both $\Omega_{\rm{m}}$ and $h_0$: $\Omega_{\rm{m}} = 0.2962\pm0.0095$ and $h_0=0.6856\pm0.0075$, with both values nonetheless extremely consistent with our configuration-space constraints.

 We see a greater discrepancy in the initial power spectrum amplitude constraint, with the fiducial DESI analysis \citep{desi_fs} obtaining $\ln(10^{10}A_{\rm{s}})=3.117\pm0.092$, which is $\sim1.8\sigma$ higher than our measurement of $\ln(10^{10}A_{\rm{s}})=2.86\pm0.11$.
 Although the two constraints are still consistent with each other, this difference is likely to at least partially be the consequence of the projection effects.
 While \cite{desi_fs} implement a sampling technique that mitigates against projection effects, we saw that, without such mitigation, we might expect shifts to low $\ln(10^{10}A_{\rm{s}})$ values, as discussed in Sec.~\ref{sec:mockfits}.
-Once again we run a {\sc Minuit} minimiser in order to obtain a maximum posterior point, which is $\ln(10^{10}A_{\rm{s}})=3.006$, or $\sim1.2\sigma$ higher than our mean value, further confirming the presence of projection effects.

 Considering individual tracer clustering and comparing with DESI key Fourier space fits presented by \cite{2025JCAP...09..008A}, we find a good agreement between the two sets of posteriors with an excellent agreement in $h_0$ but somewhat lower values of $\ln(10^{10}A_{\rm{s}})$ for all bins but LRG2.
 We note that the individual tracer posteriors are affected by our limited $\ln(10^{10}A_{\rm{s}})$ prior and, therefore, we do not quote these constraints but present the individual tracer comparison in Appendix \ref{sec:tracers}.